cmarcusreid/git-status-cache/README.md

 High performance cache for git repository status.
 Clients can retrieve information via named pipe.

-## TODO ##

-**This project is a work-in-progress and is not currently functional.**

-Major remaining work before initial end-to-end flow is available:

-- Cache repository data by path.
-- Update cache in response to queries.
-- Update cache in response to file system changes.

 ## Clients ##

 - PowerShell: [git-status-cache-posh-client](https://github.com/cmarcusreid/git-status-cache-posh-client)